Replenio Help Center

 2. Configure your company logo and PDF settings in Settings.

-3. Turn on cost tracking, and set up auto-PO if desired (available on all plans — Free automates one supplier, Growth/Pro all suppliers).
+3. Turn on cost tracking, and set up auto-PO if desired (available on all plans, across all suppliers).

 Purchase Orders